Light Sensitivity of Cannabis During Dark Cycles: How to Protect Your Plants

 Enter the grow area with lights off and allow your eyes to adjust to the dark for a few minutes.
 If you can read a book with small print at a normal distance from your face the light levels are probably too high.

-If you have a single LED indicator light in the grow room it should not emit enough PAR to interrupt the light cycle but you can cover them in tape to remove the risk.
+If you have a single LED indicator light in the grow room it may enough PAR to interrupt the light cycle so you should cover them up to remove the risk.

 Can I use a green light in the grow room at night?